Simple, Clear Strategies Work Best

 If your goal is to motivate your team, improve and reward behavior, and boost overall performance, then the key to an effective strategy is one that outlines clear and compelling choices about where to play and what actions to take.
 Done right, a successful strategy sets an organization up to perform beyond the sum of its parts because it creates crystal clear focus and alignment across all functions.

 To effectively cascade corporate strategies, you must effectively cascade corporate goals and objectives to create alignment between where the company is going and what people do on a day-to-day basis.
 The two most common approaches we find are MBOs and OKRs.

 Since Peter Drucker first used the term “Management By Objectives” in 1954, the practice of using MBOs has gained traction and won advocates because it brings results.
 MBOs are about setting clear goals and performance standards that are aligned with corporate goals and monitored on a consistent basis.
-They give employees an understanding of their roles and what is expected of them so they can see how their activities relate to the achievement of the goals of the organization.
+MBOs give employees an understanding of their roles and what is expected of them so they have a clear line of sight about how they contribute to the achievement of the goals of the organization.

 Done well, MBOs: